Ethiopia

 There is some limited evidence of the law being enforced in recent years, however there is a lack of accessible information on this issue due to the hostile environment for LGBT people in the country and the lack of LGBT organisations.
 There have been some reports of discrimination and violence being committed against LGBT people in recent years, including alleged ‘round-ups’ of LGBT people by authorities.

 The US Department of State report noted that the government “actively enforced this law”.
-This finding contrasts with reports in previous years which found that the law was not enforced.
+This finding is consistent with reports since 2021, but contrasts previous years which found that the law was not enforced.
 It is not clear what triggered this change, as the report does not provide any details of cases.

 UNHCR guidelines from 2011 include reports which indicate that LGBT Eritreans experience severe societal discrimination, and that the government has in the past “carried out periodic round-ups of LGBTI individuals.”
 It concludes that LGBT Eritreans are at severe risk of discrimination.